aghilann/ForexCPP/Readme.md

 ## Getting Started

 To run this project, you will need a modern C++ compiler that supports C++17.
-Detailed instructions on how to set up and execute the project will be added here.

-This application presents a unique blend of financial understanding and computer science, showing how algorithms can be effectively used to tackle complex real-world problems.
-Please feel free to explore, provide feedback, and contribute to the project.
-Enjoy exploring those arbitrage opportunities!
+The makefile is already setup so just run `make` to compile the code.
+You will need your own API keys though.